django/asgiref/docs/introduction.rst

 How does ASGI work?
 -------------------

 ASGI is structured as a double-callable - the first callable takes a ``scope``, which contains details about the incoming request, and returns a second, coroutine callable.
-This second callable gets given ``send`` and ``receive`` awaitables that allow the coroutine to monitor incoming events and send outgoing events.
+This second callable is given ``send`` and ``receive`` awaitables that allow the coroutine to monitor incoming events and send outgoing events.

 This not only allows multiple incoming events and outgoing events for each application, but also allows for a background coroutine so the application can